 The “Columbo approach” and brainstorming sessions are the two main ways used to streamline processes within the value stream.
 The “Columbo approach.” from the old TV series detective, involves asking a set of questions which stimulates thinking, while brainstorming enhances creativity.
 Generally, the facilitator will combine the two informally, directing the attention of the group to the areas of most opportunity for improvement.
 Sharp instincts and considerable experience are required to identify these opportunities.

-Finally, a future state map looking forward 6-12 months is developed on the basis of the gaps that the team identifies between the ideal state and current state.
+Finally, a future state map is developed looking forward 6-12 months on the basis of the gaps that the team identifies between the ideal state and current state.
 The resulting Future State Value Stream Map, complete with opportunities, assignees, and improvement milestones which should move the process toward its future state.
-Many of the improvements result in detailed kaizen events to be completed in the next couple months.
+Many of the improvements lead to detailed Kaizen events to be completed in the next few months.

 Once the different potential improvements have been identified, the team may then seek consensus on any additional information required for improvements to commence, what steps can be started right away and what could be delayed to a later date.
 This is the Action Plan, and it may be drawn up during additional meetings or by a different implementation team.

 In summary, the Value Stream Mapping Kaizen event is held over multiple days.
 A team of cross-functional representatives of the product or service selected are brought together to accomplish the following activities:

 - Gemba Walk (go and see)

 - Current State Map (with timeline from customer perspective)

 - Wastes and Opportunities